Guidance on licensing, labelling, packaging, chemical safety when importing drinks.

-There are stricter rules covering the import of drinks that are made from animal products from countries outside the EU.
-They must come from establishments that have been approved to UK or EU standards.
+There are stricter rules covering the import of drinks that are made from animal products from countries outside GB.
+They must come from establishments that have been approved to GB standards.
 Examples of these are drinks made with milk or milk products (like ‘Nesquik’ or smoothies) or with egg products (like advocaat or eggnog).

-The import of these types of drinks is regulated by the Trade in Animals and Related Products (TARP) (England) Regulations 2011, and similar regulations in Scotland, Wales and Northern Ireland.
-Imports may only enter the UK/EU through approved Border Inspection Posts (BIPs).
+The import of these types of drinks is regulated by the Trade in Animals and Related Products (TARP) (England) Regulations 2011, and similar regulations in Scotland and Wales.
+Imports may only enter GB through approved Border Control Posts (BCP).
 Here they will be checked to ensure they comply with the relevant animal and public health conditions.

 The Animal and Plant Health Agency (APHA) provides further information.

-GOV.UK provides further information on food labeling on their website.
+GOV.UK provides further information on food labelling on their website.

 For advice on the labelling of specific products, please contact your local authority’s Trading Standards Department or Environmental Health Department.